CheckPointSW/sddc/README.md

     * An object with one or more controller configuration objects.

-    * The name of each controller must be unique
+    * The name of each controller must be unique.

     * Controller attributes: